-In terms of geographic diversity, during the first six months of 2015, North America, and specifically the U.S. M&A business, continued to be the strongest performing region for us, consistent with the global market statistics by region.
-Our European business also performed well, particularly in the U.K. market, although our revenues declined slightly in that region as we had fewer transaction completions during the first half of 2015 compared to the same period in 2014.
-Our Australian and Asian revenues increased year-over-year and we remain involved in many cross border opportunities into and out of those markets.
-In Brazil, despite a challenging economic and political environment, our team remains active on many cross border opportunities.
+Much of the transaction activity in the market generally has been in the U.S. For the Firm, consistent with the general market data, during the nine months ended September 30, 2015, the U.S. M&A business continued to be the strongest performing region for us.
+Our European business was our next largest contributor, with the largest portion of that generated in the U.K., although our revenues declined in Europe as we had fewer transaction completions during the first nine months of 2015 compared to the same period in 2014.
+Our Australian and Asian businesses, in aggregate, remained relatively flat.
+In Brazil, despite a challenging economic and political environment, our team remains active on many transaction assignments.
+As transaction activity broadens across deal sizes and to markets outside the U.S. and U.K., as history suggests it ultimately will, we expect our opportunities for M&A revenue globally to grow materially.